RTEMS/rtems-docs/c-user/key_concepts.rst

 then the normal priority of the thread is restored.
 Threads that wait for mutex ownership are not blocked with respect to the scheduler and instead perform a busy wait.
-The MrsP uses temporary thread migrations to foreign scheduler instances in case of a pre-emption of the mutex owner.
+The MrsP uses temporary thread migrations to foreign scheduler instances in case of a preemption of the mutex owner.
 This locking protocol is available since RTEMS 4.11.
 It was re-implemented in RTEMS 4.12 to overcome some shortcomings of the original implementation :cite:`Catellani:2015:MrsP`.